 We’ll set the context for preventative and corrective measures your product team can take to prevent your product from becoming legacy technologies.
 We’ll take a look at 2 high-level category reasons your system may obtain the Legacy label: Evolving user expectations, and Technological architecture decision missteps.

-Product managers and their software architects can help avert the Legacy System label by first reviewing in more detail on what kinds of customer expectations have changed over time such as expectations about software:
+Product managers and their software architects can help avert the legacy system label by first reviewing, in more detail, what kinds of customer expectations have changed over time.

 - user interfaces,

 - cost of ownership from licensing and developer costs